Comment on `Radiation from multi-GeV electrons and positrons in periodically bent silicon crystal'

-The original calculations \cite{Kostyuk2012} were done with the computer code ChaS (Channelling Simulator) implementing the \textit{snapshot model} of the crystal atoms based on Moli{\`er}e's potential \cite{Moliere1947}.
+The original calculations \cite{Kostyuk2012} were done with the computer code ChaS (Channelling Simulator).
+This code implements the \textit{snapshot model} of the crystal atoms based on Moli{\`er}e's potential \cite{Moliere1947}.
 (The definition and a detailed description of the snapshot model can be found in \cite{Kostyuk2010,Kostyuk2011a,Kostyuk2011c}).
 In contrast, the MBN (Meso-Bio-Nano) Explorer package \cite{Sushko2013a} used in \cite{Bezchastnov2014} calculated the projectile scattering by Moli{\`er}e's potential directly.
 The authors of \cite{Bezchastnov2014} did obtain trajectories demonstrating visible oscillations induced by the crystal bending.
-However, they did not provide any evidence that using the particular scattering model or any other \textit{``advanced and accurate''} theoretical methods was essential for obtaining this result.
+However, they did not provide any evidence that using the particular scattering model \ifextended or any other \textit{``advanced and accurate''} theoretical methods \fi was essential for obtaining this result.

-It will be shown in the following that \begin{itemize} \item no puzzle regarding the (in)visibility of the undulator oscillations in the simulated trajectories has ever existed; \item undulator oscillations are well seen in plots of trajectories having a small amplitude of channelling oscillations; \item such trajectories can be obtained with the code ChaS using exactly the same simulation algorithm that was used in \cite{Kostyuk2012}, any other theoretical methods are redundant; \item there has been no reason to expect that the model used in \cite{Bezchastnov2014} would yield a larger undulator oscillation amplitude than the one of \cite{Kostyuk2012}; \item the claim that the model of \cite{Bezchastnov2014} is more accurate than the one of \cite{Kostyuk2012} is unfounded; \item there are indications of severe mistakes in the numerical procedure used in \cite{Bezchastnov2014}. \end{itemize}
+It will be shown in the following that \begin{itemize} \item no puzzle regarding the (in)visibility of the undulator oscillations in the simulated trajectories has ever existed; \item undulator oscillations are well seen in plots of trajectories having a small amplitude of channelling oscillations; \item such trajectories can be obtained with the code ChaS using exactly the same simulation algorithm that was used in \cite{Kostyuk2012}; \ifextended \item there has been no reason to expect that the model used in \cite{Bezchastnov2014} would yield a larger undulator oscillation amplitude than the one of \cite{Kostyuk2012}; \fi \item the claim that the model of \cite{Bezchastnov2014} is more accurate than the one of \cite{Kostyuk2012} is unfounded; \item the results of calculations published in \cite{Bezchastnov2014} are self-contradictory. \end{itemize}